POLITICAL SCIENCE/PUBLIC ADMINISTRATION (POL)

 An introduction to the international political, social, economic, and cultural environment for international operations.
 The approach is multidisciplinary, focusing on the nature of the international system, analysis of the nation-state, and the problems of operations in this environment, focusing on political risks to operational success.
-Prerequisite: POL 101 or 102 and junior standing.
+Prerequisites: POL 101 and junior standing.
 Offered occasionally.

 POL 495/595 Cr.
 1-3

-Discussion and reading in the student's area of concentration in a seminar situation.
-Prerequisite: senior standing, and 15 credits in political science.
-Repeatable for credit - maximum 6.
+Discussion and reading in the students area of concentration in a seminar situation.
+Prerequisites: senior standing, and 15 credits in political science.
+Repeatable for credit maximum 6.
 Each repetition is to be with a different instructor.

 POL 496/596 Cr.
 2-3